bml-research/data_analysis_bml/excel/excel_02_data_import.md

 - In the Get & Transform Data group, click on the "From Text/CSV" button.
 - In the Import Data dialog box that appears, navigate to the location of the CSV file that you want to import and select it.
 - Click the "Import" button.
-- In the Text Import Wizard that appears, select the "Delimited" option and click the "Next" button.
+- In the Text Import Wizard that appears, select the correct "Delimiter".
-- On the next page of the wizard, select the "Comma" option as the delimiter and click the "Next" button.
+- Click on "Transform Data".
-- On the final page of the wizard, you can specify how you want Excel to handle the data in the CSV file.
-You can specify the data type for each - column, whether the first row of the CSV file contains column headings, and other options.
-Once you have made your selections, click the "Finish" button to import the data into Excel.
+- Here you can specify how you want Excel to handle the data in the CSV file.
+You can specify the data type for each column, whether the first row of the CSV file contains column headings, and other options.
+Once you have made your selections, click the "Close & Load" button to import the data into Excel.
 - The imported data will be displayed in a new worksheet in the current workbook.
 You can then use the data as you would any other data in Excel, such as sorting, filtering, and performing calculations on it.

 Here are some screenshots of the import process: